SCO Group, Inc. v. International Business Machines Corp.: Summary

 In an "Order Granting in Part IBM's Motion to Limit SCO's Claims" dated June 28, 2006, Judge Brooke Wells (the federal magistrate judge presiding over discovery aspects of the case) barred SCO from asserting 187 of the 298 allegedly misused items that IBM had moved to exclude from the lawsuit for lack of specificity, stating "many of SCO's arguments and much of Mr. Rochkind's declaration miss the mark", and comparing SCO's tactics with those of an officer who accuses a citizen of theft, but will not disclose what the citizen is accused of stealing.
 "Certainly if an individual was stopped and accused of shoplifting after walking out of Neiman Marcus, they would expect to be eventually told what they allegedly stole.
 It would be absurd for an officer to tell the accused that 'you know what you stole I'm not telling.'
 Or, to simply hand the accused individual a catalog of Neiman Marcus' entire inventory and say 'it's in there somewhere, you figure it out.'"

-On August 10, 2007, Judge Kimball, who also presides over the SCO v.
+On August 10, 2007, Judge Kimball, who also presided over the SCO v.
 Novell case, ruled that Novell, not the SCO Group, is the rightful owner of the copyrights covering the Unix operating system.
 The court also ruled that "SCO is obligated to recognize Novell's waiver of SCO's claims against IBM and Sequent".
 After the ruling Novell announced they have no interest in suing people over Unix and stated "We don't believe there is Unix in Linux".

 In an order entered on September 21, 2007, Judge Kimball administratively closed the case of SCO v.
 IBM due to SCO filing for bankruptcy on September 14, 2007.
-This means that all action in SCO v.
-IBM is stayed until SCO emerges from bankruptcy proceedings.
-If and when it does, the case SCO v.
-IBM will resume where it left off.
+That means all action in SCO v.
+IBM was stayed until SCO emerged from bankruptcy proceedings.
+Ultimately, the bankruptcy trustee sought leave of the court to allow SCO v.
+IBM to resume where it left off.